 The Official Gazette published the regulations Special Economic Zones in Jazan, Cloud Computing Zone, King Abdullah Economic City and Ras Al Khair, after the Cabinet approved them, in a move aimed at organizing the business environment within these zones according to special and independent rules.

-Official Gazette published the regulations Special Economic Zones.
-According to the decision, companies licensed to carry out activities within the special economic zones are exempted from the provisions of the Companies Law, the Commercial Registry Regulations and trade names, giving them regulatory flexibility commensurate with the nature of these zones and their investment objectives.
+According to the decision, companies licensed to carry out activities within the special economic zones are exempted from the provisions of the Companies Law, the Commercial Registry Regulations Trade Names, giving them regulatory flexibility commensurate with the nature of these zones and their investment objectives.

 Independent regulations for each zone

-The regulation includes 35 articles and comes into effect 90 days after the date of its publication.
+The regulation includes 35 articles, and its implementation begins 90 days after the date of its publication.
 The first article identifies the concerned entity as Emaar Economic City Company.

 Ras Al Khair Special Economic Zone: